Sami1309/graphic-magic/NETLIFY_DEPLOYMENT.md

 - Edge functions are available on all Netlify plans (including free)
 - Edge functions run on Netlify's global CDN for better performance
 - Streaming responses provide real-time feedback to users
-- The function uses ESM imports from esm.sh for dependencies
+- The function uses ESM imports from esm.sh with `/web` suffix for edge compatibility
+- Environment variables are accessed via `Deno.env.get()` in edge functions
 - No timeout limitations - perfect for long-running AI requests

 ## Performance Benefits